 - Scott Collins often mentions the various rumors that seemed to be always circulating among the troops.
 What were some of the rumors he hears?

 - In his journal entry of June 17th Scott writes, "Noise is death."
 What does he mean?

 - On the last page of the Epilogue the reader's attention is called to the photos on the Collins' living room wall showing four generations of Collins men who fought in wars.
 Describe the military experience of each of these men.
 The last sentence of the Epilogue reads, "The central player in this story is the war itself.
 It lives on."
 Explain that statement.

 - On June 20, a chaplain explained why it was necessary for America to enter World War II.
 He listed five steps.
 Do you agree with what the chaplain said?
 Have you ever seen people who tolerate, feed, appease or fear evil?
 How can tolerating evil lead to more explosive situations?

 - Irony is a device that authors sometimes use to emphasize the differences between two occurrences or situations.
 Walter Dean Myers effectively uses irony to contrast the normalcy of life, sometimes back home but also in France, to the horrors of war.
-Use this graphic organizer to contrast everyday activities with war-time incidents.
+Use a T-chart organizer to contrast everyday activities with war-time incidents:

 - There are many famous quotations about war.
 One is by John Adams who said, "I must study politics and war that my sons may have liberty to study mathematics and philosophy."
 What does he mean?
 Can his quotation be applied to Scott Collins and his family?